EpicWebs/compass-test/README.md

 ####OPERATING SYSTEM####
 This README is based on MAC OS.
 If you need to install this on windows you might have to rework the github commit hook/compile script as it uses bash, but you are able to install software to run bash on windows operating systems.
+If you are unable to use bash then you will need to manually run grunt before any github add commands.